inesane/Lyfta-Garmin-Data-Merger/README.md

 ## Exporting Your Data

 ### 🔹 Export from Lyfta (CSV)

-You can export your workout data from Lyfta as a CSV:

 - In the app:
   **Profile → Settings → Export Data**